pitmonticone/uniformal.github.io/doc/language/implicit.md

 The order is relevant because the declarations included by i can already be used in the declarations between i and a later include with the same domain.

 There is one relaxation though.
-If the later include i2 of R is primitve, it can often be dropped even if an earlier include i1 of R has a different kind or a definition.
+If the later include i2 of R is primitive, it can often be dropped even if an earlier include i1 of R has a different kind or a definition.
 This is justified because:
 * If i2 is a realization, the promise of i2 is trivial because it has already been fulfilled by i1.
 * If i2 is a plain include and i1 already provides a definition m, dropping i2 amounts to implicitly instantiating all R-constants in the domain of i2 via m.